Ayms/node-Tor/README.md

 The Websocket bridges are a [Peersm bridge](https://github.com/Ayms/node-Tor/tree/master/install), anyone can install one, it can be an official Tor bridge but in that case it will not be able to advertise peers.

+####Facilitators and Bittorrent

 Some facilitators (the [Peersm clients](https://github.com/Ayms/node-Tor/tree/master/install)) running as background processes are doing the same than browsers in order to keep some peers alive and to share files if the peers close their browsers.
 They can run on PC, Mac, servers and ADSL boxes/routers.

+The facilitators are implementing a bittorrent client and therefore allow Peersm users to stream or download torrents.

+####Boostrap and peers discovery

 A sends to the bridge a DB_FIND_PEER request [A-ID,A-IP,A-port,A-modulus], the bridge registers A and replies with a DB_FOUND_PEER request [ID,IP,port,modulus] of one peer connected to it randomely chosen if any, bridges are not numerous and at least the facilitators are connected to them, so it's unlikely that no peers are connected to a bridge.